RESTRUCTURING LABOUR POLICY

 We must welcome change and the opportunity it brings.

-The first part of our policies is always education.
+The first part of our policy is education.

-We need to explain to the British people why it is not only in their interests, but an unavoidable necessity, to always restructure the labour force, this is because things change; knowledge increases, and technology moves on, we cannot stop this.
+We need to explain to the British people why it is not only greatly in their interests, but an unavoidable necessity, to always restructure the labour force, this is because things change; knowledge increases, and technology moves on, we cannot stop this, and it is entirely in our benefit to encourage this process.

 How practically will we restructure the labour force.